 Served with mashed potatoes, steamed broccoli and some homemade crusty bread (thank you bread machine) and we had happy tummies.

-Perfect for those cold February nights…
+Perfect for those cook fall or winter nights…

 And, I didn’t tell the kids what the meat was until they ate most of it.
 The Professor was confused.